WHO IS ELIGIBLE?

 WHAT WILL THE LEGAL TEAM DO?

-Our appointed legal time upon receipt of your documentation will look to include you within the Group Claim against the lender in question.
+Our appointed legal team upon receipt of your documentation will look to include you within the Group Claim against the lender in question.

 It was established by the Supreme Court in the Plevin case that the non-disclosure of commission can render a creditor/debtor relationship unfair for the purposes of section 140A Consumer Credit Act 1974 where there is a sufficiently extreme inequality of knowledge and understanding between a creditor and a non-commercial debtor.
 The section 140B remedies confer a wide statutory discretion on the Court to re-open and vary the terms of an unfair relationship, including requiring the creditor to repay in whole or in part any sum paid by the debtor by virtue of the credit agreement.